Some links below are affiliate links. At no additional cost to you, we may earn a commission if you use a link to make a purchase.

 - Use of expedited arrival lines for some international destinations, including New Zealand and Canada.

 - Ability to apply for some overseas expedited arrivals processes, including Mexico’s Viajero Confiable.

 Global Entry costs $15 more than TSA Precheck alone (2020).
 If you do any international travel in five years, it may be worth the extra cost.
 Especially since you can’t upgrade from TSA Precheck to Global Entry.

-*Get this, having TSA Pre-check doesn’t guarantee the perk of reduced security on every flight.
+*Get this, having TSA Pre-check doesn’t guarantee the perk of reduced security checks on every flight.
 A TSA algorithm sometimes denies flyers for Pre-check.
 TSA confirmed, those in the “Trusted Traveler” programs, like Global Entry, are more likely to be selected for TSA Pre-check perks.

 Our Timeline for Getting Global Entry Approval

 Our process went like this: